-On the Portfolio Coversheet, each KDMM's distribution must be reported on both a system-wide and Portfolio-wide scale and emphasize the position of projects within the risk landscape.
+On the Portfolio Coversheet, each KDMM's distribution must be reported on both a systemwide and Portfolio-wide scale and emphasize the position of projects within the Risk Landscape.
 Every figure and table on the Portfolio Coversheet must include a caption explaining the figure.

 Risk scores, the product of likelihood and consequence, must be reported as twodimensional risk matrices.
 Risk scores can be weighted if appropriate.
-Two examples of risk score matrices for Ignition Risk are presented below (Figures 3-6), followed by another example of a risk score matrix for Outage Program Risk (Figures 7-8).
-Note that the units and scales are not meant to be realistic and are for illustrative purposes only.
+Two examples of risk score matrices for Ignition Risk are presented below (Figures 3-6), followed by another example of a risk score matrix for Outage Program Risk (Figures 7-10).